-Polygon is a blockchain that provides scalable, secure, and instant transactions with Ethereum currencies like ETH, USDC, and DAI.
-Currencies must first be "bridged" from Ethereum's mainnet to Polygon.
-Think of Polygon as a sibling to Ethereum, the currencies are similar, but the two blockchains have slight differences.
+Polygon is a blockchain that provides scalable, secure, and quick transactions with Ethereum currencies like ETH, USDC, and DAI.
+Think of Polygon as a sibling to Ethereum: the currencies are similar, but the two blockchains have slight differences.

 This guide explains how to navigate the Polygon blockchain, including: